thinkshout/thinkshout/blog/_posts/2018-09-24-A-Node-By-Any-Other-Name.md

 The full, searchable list of hooks is in the [Drupal Core API.](https://api.drupal.org/api/drupal/core!core.api.php/group/hooks/)

 ## Views
-This is a UI for a custom database query generator.
-It’s fairly unique to Drupal.
+This is a UI for a custom database query generator, and it’s fairly unique to Drupal.
 There’s an optional setting in Drupal 8 `/admin/structure/views/settings`: ‘Show the SQL query’ that can be helpful if you know SQL.

 Views is used to build many Drupal lists, such as the primary list of content, blocks, files, etc. The place to add or edit _Views_ is under the _Structure_ tab: